Cat-sushi/simple_mutex/README.md

 }
 ```

-To avoid leaking lock in exceptional cases or missing `await`,
+To avoid leaking lock in exceptional cases, `critical` and `criticalShared`
-`critical` and `criticalShared` are recommended.
+are recommended.

+Lint `unawaited_futures` is also recommended, because if you miss `await`
+for `critical` or `criticalShared`, memory will be exhausted.

 ## Additional information